Creating a Role

 Migrate when the manifest schema changes

 Use jackin role migrate on your own desktop when you are updating a checked-out role repo.
-CI workflows should keep using the generated validation workflow and the standalone jackin-validate binary instead of the full Jackin operator CLI.
+CI workflows should keep using the generated validation workflow and the standalone jackin-role binary instead of the full jackin operator CLI.

 Dockerfile guidelines